This page is about serving in and running churches. We'll start with what

 between secular, Christian, and Biblical counseling.
 I don't have

-resources up for those debates yet.
-For now, I'm sharing links on Biblical
+resources up for those decisions yet.
+For now, I'm sharing links on

-counseling since (a) it's definitely Biblical and (b) God gave me more
+Biblical counseling since (a) it's definitely Biblical and (b) God gave me

-resources on it.
-Also, pastors or deacons might want to get full training
+more resources on it.
+Also, pastors or deacons might want to get full

-in counseling because their jobs mostly involve caring for others.
+training in counseling because their jobs mostly involve caring for